Comedones and Comedonal Acne

 Microcomedones

 Microcomedones are the smallest of all acne blemishes.
 These comedones, invisible to the naked eye, are the "seeds" of the growth of visible comedones.
-Every inflamed pimple, every blackhead, begins as a microcomedo.
+Every pimple and blackhead begins as a microcomedo.

 Macrocomedones